MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 import qsharp.experimental
 qsharp.experimental.enable_noisy_simulation()
 ```
-After calling `enable_noisy_simulation()`, Q# operations imported into Python expose a `.simulate_noise()` method that can be used to run Q# programs against the noise simulators.

-By default, `.simulate_noise()` method assumes an *ideal error* model (that is, no noise).
-To configure a particular error model, you can use the `qsharp.experimental.get_noise_model` and `qsharp.experimental.set_noise_model` functions to get and set the current noise model for the preview simulators.
-Each error model is represented as a dictionary from intrinsic operation names to objects representing the errors in those intrinsic operations.
-For more information, see [Configuring open systems noise models](#configuring-open-systems-noise-models).

 ## Revisiting quantum states

 Before proceeding to discuss representing open quantum systems, it's helpful to quickly revisit representations of closed quantum systems.
 In particular, the state of an $n$-qubit register can be represented as a vector of $2^n$ complex numbers.
 For example, the state of a single qubit can be written as a vector of the form